 - Louisiana Revised Statute §14:90.3 (Gambling by Computer) makes online gambling illegal unless lawmakers give direct approval.

-- Players who break the law could get hit with up to a $500 fine and as much as six months in jail.
+- Players who break this Louisiana law could get hit with up to a $500 fine and as much as six months in jail.

 - Operators face even more serious penalties: Up to $20,000 in fines and as much as five years in prison.